 Please note, this course is not available to international students.

 If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 This course has a strong emphasis on real-world learning that boosts employability and equips you to make a bigger contribution in the workplace.

-Sunderland has a good reputation with employers.
-94.2% of our graduates are in employment or further study within six months of graduating, according to DLHE 2015/16 (based on UK undergraduate students).
+Sunderland has a good reputation with employers, 93.4% of our graduates are in employment, further study or training within six months of graduating, according to DLHE 2016/17 (based on full-time, first degree, home leavers).

 In your final year of the course, you will undertake a major individual project, often working directly with a company.
 This adds to your hands-on experience and, in some cases, leads to a job offer that can be taken up as soon as the course ends.